Racehorse ownership can be achieved in one of several forms. We offer co-ownership shares in racehorses on behalf of Trainers.

 If you buy a racehorse share of 5% or greater, you and one guest will enjoy the following privileges when your horse is running:

 - Your name in the race book;

 - Free course entry, complimentary race book, and access to an owners’ car park, subject to availability;

 - Access to the members area and mounting yard pre-race to discuss tactics with the trainer and jockey;

 - Grandstand seating for the race in which your horse is engaged;

 - Access to designated post-race hospitality areas including refreshments; and

-- If your horse wins, further post-race hospitality and a complimentary DVD of the race.
+- If your horse wins, further post-race hospitality.

 The above privileges are provided at the discretion of individual race clubs.

 If you own less than 5%, receipt of the above privileges will depend on how many other owners attend the race meeting in which your horse is engaged.
 Most clubs have members and mounting yard restrictions.